darryl-h/PANSPOTTR/README.md

 • Trace files
 • Several database schemas
 • Database contents."
+It's important to note that the script only manages plain text files, and not `.docx`, `.pdf`, or `.rtf` files or databases, and other more capable (and probably costly) tools would be required for this.

 ## PCI DSS 3.2.1 control A3.2.5
 which states "Implement a data-discovery methodology to confirm PCI DSS scope and to locate all sources and locations of clear-text PAN at least quarterly and upon significant changes to the cardholder environment or processes.